 The quickest way to resolve the issue was to go aerial on new Duke Energy poles along the corridor, but a permit was required, and the clock was ticking.
-One phone call to a certain Duke Energy employee put me in contact with the person who approved the pole attachment permit fast enough to prevent the delay claim.
+One phone call to a certain Duke Energy employee put us in contact with the person who approved the pole attachment permit fast enough to prevent the delay claim.

-Where did I get that vital phone number?
+Where did we get that vital phone number?
 It wasn’t from a directory or website, but instead from a meeting at the Florida Utilities Coordinating Committee (FUCC).
 The FUCC was established to provide a venue for each entity with “skin in the game” to get acquainted and figure out ways to resolve road-move conflicts in a mutually beneficial manner.
 Every four months representatives from Utility Agency/Owners (UAOs) and the Florida Department of Transportation (FDOT), along with their contractors and consultants, meet to discuss issues, challenges, and ways to resolve them.

 This concept has been so successful that the FUCC has been going for 87 consecutive years – since 1932!
 During this time, attendance has fluctuated, and the number of meetings per year has gone from four to three, but many continue to attend regularly due to the progress made in the past.
-I’ve only missed two meetings since November 2013.

 The FUCC is a structured organization complete with officers, steering subcommittees, interest groups, and a published agenda.
-I recently served as telco rep for the Steering Subcommittee and chairman of the Telecommunications Interest Group despite my incurable fear of public speaking.

 FDOT deserves special recognition for its support in making the FUCC successful and for serving as a lightning rod when frustrations are voiced and issues are raised.
 Each FDOT district is represented at the meetings.
 Questions are answered; issues discussed; updates provided.
 Without FDOT attendance, there would not be a Florida Utilities Coordinating Committee.